thaibirding.com by Nick Upton

 Travel Information

 Getting to this site can be a little tricky.
-The first step is to get to Muang Boran which is a little-visited tourist attraction with recreations of cultural landmarks from around the country.
-Muang Boran can be found in most guidebooks on Thailand.
-The easiest way to get to Muang Boran is to take a taxi from central Bangkok; virtually all taxi drivers know the site.
-If you have trouble communicating show them the Muang Boran Thai script and you should get there.
+The first step is to make the journey to Muang Boran (Ancient City) which is a little-visited tourist attraction with recreations of cultural landmarks from around the country.
+Muang Boran can be found in most guidebooks that deal with Thailand and/or Bangkok.
+The easiest way to get to Muang Boran is to take a taxi from central Bangkok; virtually all taxi drivers know the site; the fare will be somewhere between 250-350 baht.

-I would not suggest trying to get here by bus or songtaew as, although it is possible, the chances of a visitor who cannot speak Thai getting lost are high.
+I would not suggest trying to get here by bus or songtaew as, although it is possible, the chances of a visitor who cannot speak Thai getting lost are extremely high and it would take a very long time on slow local transport; finding the right bus to get you here would be next to impossible.

-From Muang Boran to the fishponds is not far but has the potential for difficulties so I shall describe the route with the aid of the simple sketch map below.
+From Muang Boran to the fishponds is no great distance, but having to make a short journey through some residential areas has the potential for difficulties so I shall describe the route with the aid of the simple sketch map below.

 Finding Birds